Teckwhye/is4302-project/docs/ProjectReport.md

 ```

 #### Close Bidding
 Buyers can continue to place and update bids up until the seller decides to close the bidding.
-On closure, our algorithm will automatically distribute tickets to successful bidders as well as return ETH back to unsuccesful bidders.
+On closure, our algorithm will automatically distribute tickets to successful bidders as well as return ETH back to unsuccessful bidders.

 The algorithm logic for ticket distribution is as follows:
 1. Starting from the highest token bid, the algorithm transfer tickets to bidders, breaking tie by first come first serve if bidders have the same token bid amount.
-2. The algorithm will continue transfering tickets until all tickets left for event have been given out and will return ETH to unsucessful bidders or continue transfering tickets until all bidders have received tickets such that there are leftover tickets.
+2. The algorithm will continue transferring tickets until all tickets left for event have been given out and will return ETH to unsuccessful bidders or continue transferring tickets until all bidders have received tickets such that there are leftover tickets.
 3. Update tickets left for event
 4. Change event state to allow buying and refunding of tickets.